openmina/openmina/status.md

 - [ ] Limit received blocks, txs and snarks from the same peer
 - [ ] Rebroadcast only validated

-### Testing

-- [x] Fix bootstrap sandbox record/replay for the latest berkeley network.
-- [x] Fix network debugger for the latest berkeley network.
-- [x] Test that the Openmina node can bootstrap from the replayer tool.
-- [ ] Test that the OCaml node can bootstrap from the Openmina node.
-- [ ] Test that the Openmina node can bootstrap from another instance of openmina node.

 ### Fuzzing
 - [x] Mutator-based (bit-flipping/extend/shrink) fuzzing of communication between two openmina nodes
   - [x] PNet layer mutator.